 Well protected by tradition

 Shutters were used centuries ago to provide year-round weather and sun protection.
 Their advantages lie both in the flexible operation and the possibility in the façade design, which is why they still represent a sensible alternative to roller shutters in further developed versions.
-The straight-lined design of Krakow sliding shutters is also convincing from the inside.
+The straight-lined design of Krakau sliding shutters is also convincing from the inside.
 They regulate the incidence of daylight and transport the characteristic shade of the slats into the interior.

 Balcony shading in variation

 In the Bühler project, anthracite is the tone-setting nuance of the façade.
-However, the Krakow model also allows for a variety of other colours and surfaces.
+However, the Krakau model also allows for a variety of other colours and surfaces.
 Individual colouring and smooth, coarse or finely structured surfaces give every building project an individual look.
 In addition to the conventional design in aluminium, there is also the option of coating the sliding shutters in different decors.
 The wood-look coating offers particular advantages, for example, when a particularly easy-care and low-maintenance curtain is required, but the warm effect of wood should not be dispensed with.

 Individual planning possible

-The Krakow model was originally developed by Baier for economic reasons for large quantities.
+The Krakau model was originally developed by Baier for economic reasons for large quantities.
 However, smaller objects are also realised with this model.
 Individual and object-related planning and production are the focus of the Renchen-based company, which also installs the elements on site as required.

 Whether in new or old buildings, as window or balcony shading: Contact us if you are planning an object that would like to be shaded.